ntoff/OctoPrint-ExtraDistance/extras/extradistance.md

 ---

-Extra movement distances for those of us with manually levelled beds who may want to move in finer increments.
+Extra movement distances in the controls page.